RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: []

 [rougeL]:
+[Complete Right]
-Total: clean 4, mistake 0, hint 0
+Total: 5, clean 4, mistake 0, hint 0

 clean: 1.0	, mistake: 0.15, 	 hint: 0.16
 	Urban gardening has become increasingly popular as a way to connect with nature and enjoy fresh, locally-grown produce.